linnarsson-lab/loompy/doc/format/index.rst

 for genes (e.g. ``Chromosome``, ``Strand``, ``Location``, ``Name``), and for cells (e.g. ``Species``, ``Sex``, ``Strain``, ``GFP positive``).

-We designed ``.loom`` files to represent such datasets in a way that treats rows and columns the same.
+We designed Loom files to represent such datasets in a way that treats rows and columns the same.
 You may want to cluster both genes and cells, you may want to perform PCA on both of them, and filter based on quality controls.
 SQL databases and other data storage solutions almost always treat data as a *table*, not a matrix, and makes it very hard to add arbitrary metadata to rows and columns.
-In contrast, ``.loom`` makes this very easy.
+In contrast, Loom makes this very easy.

 Furthermore, current and future datasets can have tens of thousands of rows (genes) and hundreds of thousands of columns (cells).
-We designed ``.loom`` for efficient access to arbitrary rows and columns.
+We designed Loom for efficient access to arbitrary rows and columns.

 The annotated matrix format lends itself to very natural representation of common analysis tasks.
 For example, the result of a clustering